doubleopen-project/doubleopen-publications/publication.md

 [Sharing-creates-value](https://github.com/Open-Source-Compliance/Sharing-creates-value)

 #### Summary
-This is GitHub repository hosted by Siemes.
+This is GitHub repository hosted by Siemens.
 Sharing creates value strives for the goal to lower the required effort in license compliance work for all who want to make use of OSS in a license compliant way.
 To achieve this Sharing creates value will develop, share and improve the artifacts needed to fulfill the requirements of the different Free and Open Source Software licenses by applying the Open Source Software development principles.

 Another objective of Sharing creates value is a very close collaboration with the OSS community in order to fix detected "bugs" in licensing as well as introducing the information needed for license compliance activities in the Open Source projects, i.e. provide our analysis work to the OSS projects.